What is safe sleep?

 Sleep-related infant death is the leading cause of infant mortality from one month to one year of age.
 Sleep-related infant death can result from unintentional suffocation/strangulation.
 The best way to prevent sleep-related deaths is for all parents and caregivers to provide a safe sleeping environment for infants.

 Safe Sleep should not be confused with Sudden Infant Death Syndrome (SIDS).
-Sleep related deaths are entirely preventable; true SIDS deaths are not.
+Sleep related deaths are almost entirely preventable; true SIDS deaths are not.
 With continued education we are learning that many infant deaths that would have previously been identified as SIDS are now being determined as sleep-related deaths.

 To prevent sleep related infant deaths, practice your ABCs for every sleep.